massung/rss/README.md

-# RSS Parser and Aggregator for Clozure CL
+# RSS Parser and Aggregator for SBCL

-A simple RSS package for [Clozure CL](http://ccl.clozure.com).
+A simple RSS package for [SBCL](http://sbcl.org).
 It depends on the following packages:

 * [URL](http://github.com/massung/url)
 * [XML](http://github.com/massung/xml)